pantDevesh/pantDevesh.github.io/_random/2025-09-20_icpc_ai_models.md

 Of course, computers beating humans wasn't new, Deep Blue had already defeated Kasparov decades ago.
 But chess has fixed rules, and a supercomputer can brute-force millions of moves.
 Competitive programming, on the other hand, often demands creativity that goes beyond algorithms and syntax.
 I remember telling my roommates how absurd it seemed that computers could ever solve such problems, and we laughed about it back then 😅.

-Fast forward to 18 September 2025: Google and OpenAI announced that their reasoning models had won gold at the ICPC World Finals.
+Fast forward to 18 September 2025: Google DeepMind and OpenAI announced that their reasoning models had won gold at the ICPC World Finals.
 It's astonishing to see how far we've come in just a few years.
 Sure, LLMs still fail (a lot), and we love to complain—but the pace of progress is undeniable.
 Let's see what's next.

 ---